 CLAUDIA ZIEGLER ACEMYAN, PH.D.

 Dr. Claudia Ziegler Acemyan is a human factors/human-computer interaction (HCI) researcher and practitioner.
 Much of her work focuses on user-centered design.
-Research has shown that most incidents and errors are caused by the design of products, the environments in which they are used, and/or the way that they are used.
-For this reason, it is essential for human cognitive and physical capabilities and limitations to be taken into account whether developing a product or analyzing an incident.
+Research has shown that many incidents and errors are caused by the design of products, the environments in which they are used, and/or the way that they are used.
+For this reason, it is essential for human cognitive and physical capabilities and limitations to be taken into account when developing a product or analyzing an incident.

 Dr. Acemyan completed her Ph.D. in psychology at Rice University where she studied human factors and human-computer interaction.
 Her education also includes a M.A. in architecture from U.C.L.A., a M. Arch. from Rice University, and B.A. in psychology from the University of Michigan, Ann Arbor.